[Greetings from Saigon]

 After reading some online guides of things to do in Central America I realised that I don’t want to visit every Mayan ruin and see every little beach town, just for the sake of going.
 Instead, I picked out Caye Caulker in Belize and Lake Atitlan in Guatemala as places to linger on my trip (and at the rate I blog I will probably have a report on those places by the end of the year).
 That worked out to be a far more enjoyable experience than bouncing around from place to place on chicken buses.

-While I still would love to do that (man, Nicaragua calls out to me), at the moment I’m not the headspace to do such a trip.
-I’m in the mood to work and collaborate rather than travel for the sake of travel, and right now my collaborators are in Saigon.
+While I still would love to do that (Nicaragua calls out to me), at the moment I’m more in the mood to work in one place for a while.

 Going back to places

 I was wondering if I had made the right decision to come back to Vietnam after having already spent five months of the last year here.
 The day I was returning I read Andrew Evans post on why he goes back to places he has already been.
 Not that I needed affirmation on my decision, but this article resonated with me at exactly the right time.
 I don’t like it when I hear that someone has “done a place” either, and at this point in my life I’m getting so much joy out of being in Vietnam.
 As soon as I set foot outside of the airport I knew I was back in the right place.
 I would rather be spending my time here than adding more countries to my visited list, just for the sake of visiting.